ULL-ESIT-PL/example2test/README.md

 ## Example of use

-Now, inside our test program q we require the module:
+Now, inside our test program we require the module:

 ```js
 let e2t = require('@ull-esit-pl/example2test');